-Schizophrenia responds very well to nutrient therapy, neurotransmitter adjustment through amino acids and the balancing of the methylation process.
-Patients that balance these systems of the body while addressing peripheral causes such as thyroid, gut and food intolerances regularly have dramatic recoveries.
+Schizophrenia patients can respond to nutrient therapy, neurotransmitter adjustment through amino acids and the balancing of the methylation process.

 If you or a family member are suffering from Schizophrenia, paranoia or other related symptoms such as auditory hallucinations we would love to hear from you.
 Have you looked into over methylation or under methylation as a potential driving cause of your condition?
 Have you investigated pyrrole disorder?
 What interventions have assisted you most?
 Please leave a comment.